jsenv/core/docs/execution/execution.md

 true
 ```

-When true, the log of the platform will be logged into the terminal too
+When true, platform logs are also written in the terminal.

 ### stopOnceExecuted